 2. That is the Truth which, after generating the fundamentals (ether, air, fire, water and earth), and entering the world, lies hidden beneath the five sheaths, and which has been threshed out by the wise with the pestle of discernment, just as the grain is recovered by threshing and winnowing the chaff — Thou art That!

 In the preceding verse it is said one’s attention is turned away from objects by ‘neti-neti’, whereas here it is said that it is with discernment or discrimination.
-We should therefore see that ‘neti-neti’ and discrimination go together.
+We should therefore see that ‘neti-neti’, discrimination and discarding the coverings of gross and subtle objects go together.

 3. Poṛi-gaḷām parigaḷ tammaip pulan-gaḷil viḷaṅgun dōsha